gdask/b-index/README.md

   * search_rec(block_id,key*) : Traverse recursivly tree , returns block_id number that may contain entries with attribute1=key.
   * PrintFile() : Prints all tuples that there are stored into that file.
 Implemented mostly for debugging.

-###Current implementation limitations:
+### Current implementation limitations:
-  * B+ Tree doesn't support overfloat buckets.
+  * B+ Tree doesn't support overflow buckets.
 Inserting many identical records may lead to unexpected behavior.
   * Index is not thread safe.
   * Number of max concurrent scans is set at header, before compilation.
   * Maximum amount of indexes that library can handle is set at header, before compilation.